Private Sector Development

 - Two facilities for development of public infrastructure: Develop2Build (D2B) and DRIVE.
 The third infrastructure facility, ORIO, has been closed for new applications, but approval and monitoring processes for projects that have already been accepted are still ongoing;

-- Facilities for Sustainable Entrepreneurship and Food Security (FDOV) and the Sustainable Water Fund (FDW); Both facilities are closed for new applications.
+- Facilities for Sustainable Entrepreneurship and Food Security (FDOV), the Sustainable Water Fund (FDW) and the SDG Partnership Facility.

 - The Dutch Good Growth Fund (DGGF), which provide financing for Dutch small and medium enterprises.